giantswarm/releases/aws/v17.3.0/README.md

 This release adds support for [Node Local DNS Cache](https://github.com/giantswarm/roadmap/issues/828).
 It also provides stability improvements, bug fixes and security fixes for various components.

 **Highlights**
 - [Node Local DNS Cache](https://github.com/giantswarm/roadmap/issues/828).
-It can be enabled by installing the `k8s-dns-node-cache-app`;
+It can be enabled by installing the `k8s-dns-node-cache-app` from the `Playground` catalog;
 - Tag `IAM Roles for Service Accounts` AWS resources.
 See [roadmap issue](https://github.com/giantswarm/roadmap/issues/984);
 - Enable encryption for the S3 bucket used by `IAM Roles for Service Accounts`.
 See [roadmap issue](https://github.com/giantswarm/roadmap/issues/985);
 - VPA configuration for `kube-proxy`;